 - Fresh baking soda: Active baking soda is needed to create a proper light and airy loaf.
 Check yours by adding a teaspoon of baking soda to a bowl of vinegar, if it bubbles quickly, it’s good to use.

-- Cold buttermilk: Using cold buttermilk creates the best reaction with buttermilk.
+- Cold buttermilk: Using cold buttermilk creates the best reaction with the soda.

 - Plain: The flavor is so great that you don’t need to top this Irish bread with much when serving.
 Try enjoying a slice with a little bit of butter and a drizzle of honey.